Azure/terraform-azurerm-naming/README.md

 ## Output

-Each one of the resources spits out more than just the name of the resource but also other properties:
+Each one of the resources emits the name of the resource and other properties:

 | Property | Type | Description |
 | ----- |----- | ---- |